Auto-apply to these jobs in Alaska

 $23 - $34 / hour

-Certified Medical Assistant I Hiring Range $22.55 to $30.06 Pay Range $22.55 to $33.82 Certified Medical Assistant II Hiring Range $26.00 to $34.42 Pay Range $26.00 to $38.53 Hiring Incentives Sign-On Bonus - $7,500 Shift Full-time 8:00am to 5:00pm 9:30am to 6:30pm Overtime until clinic schedule is completed Occasional Saturday clinic rotation Summary of Job Responsibilities: The Southcentral Foundation (SCF) Certified Medical Assistant is responsible for assisting providers in delivering quality health care to customer-owners and their families and assisting the providers in the clinic in furnishing high quality health care.
+Ophthalmic Technician I Hiring Range $22.55 to $30.06 Pay Range $22.55 to $33.82 Ophthalmic Technician II Hiring Range $25.81 to $34.42 Pay Range $25.81 to $38.72 Summary of Job Responsibilities: The Southcentral Foundation (SCF) Ophthalmic Technician is responsible for serving as an Optometric Assistant to facilitate the provision of clinical optometric care to customer-owners.
+The Ophthalmic Technician performs a variety of office support tasks for professional staff in the areas of reception, pre-screening, secretarial, billing, and clerical roles.
+In the absence of an ophthalmic dispenser, this employee provides basic optician services.
 This position has two (2) levels designed to provide progressively more responsible and independent work experiences.
 Progression between job levels is based on the demonstrated ability to successfully handle more progressively responsible assignments.
 Qualifications: SCF programs are established to serve a primary population comprised of Alaska Native people who are affiliated with Cook Inlet Region, Inc. (CIRI) and Alaska Native and American Indian people within SCF's geographical service area.
 Employees should have a thorough understanding of the cultures and the needs of this population.
 Such knowledge is critical to ensure the achievement of SCF's vision of a Native Community that enjoys physical, mental, emotional, and spiritual wellness, and mission of working together with the Native Community to achieve wellness through health and related services: High School diploma; OR GED.
-Certification as a Medical Assistant.
-Basic Life Support (BLS) certification is required.
-ACLS, NRP, ATLS, ALSO and PALS as required for specialty and any certification relating to the scope of practice as required.
-Additional Qualifications for Certified Medical Assistant II: Successful completion of competencies outlined in Job Progression Checklist.
+Obtain certification as a Certified Paraoptometric (CPO) from the American Optometric Association (AOA) within 15 months of hire.
+Basic Life Support (BLS) certification is required or the ability to obtain within 60 days of hire.
+Additional Qualifications for Ophthalmic Technician II: Meets all requirements of Ophthalmic Technician I in addition to the following: Two (2) years' experience as a certified Optometric Assistant or Ophthalmic Technician; OR demonstrated proficiency as an Ophthalmic Technician I at SCF.
+Certification as a Certified Paraoptometric Assistant (CPOA) by the AOA.
 Native Preference: Under P.L.
-93-638, as amended, the company pursues a policy of Native preference in hiring, contracting, and training.
+93-638, as amended, the company pursues a policy of Native preference in hiring, contracting and training.
+SCF Human Resources must receive certification before applicants receive preference.
 Employee Health Requirements: Compliance with our Employee Health procedure is a condition of SCF employment.
 You are required to agree that you will comply with all job-related employee health screening and immunizations prior to your first day of employment.
-Jobs designated as a Health Care Personnel (HCP) position, requires that you have documentation that you have completed the following immunizations prior to your first day of employment: MMR (Measles, Mumps and Rubella, Varicella (Chicken Pox), Hepatitis B, Influenza, and T-dap (Tetanus- Diphtheria- Pertussis) and COVID-19.
+Jobs designated as a Health Care Personnel (HCP) position, requires that you have documentation that you have completed the following immunizations prior to your first day of employment: MMR (Measles, Mumps and Rubella, Varicella (Chicken Pox), Hepatitis B, Influenza, T-dap (Tetanus- Diphtheria- Pertussis), and COVID-19.

 Posted 30+ days ago